autocore-ai/autocore_pcu_doc/docs/Simulation.md

 As optional, you could also run Autoware.AI on the Windows PC with VM or WSL2.
 In this way, the 2nd PCU will not be required.

+1. Change the Internal network IP of PCU 2 to a different one with PCU 1.
+   For IP configuration, please refer to [Advanced Network Settings](Pcu_setup.md#advanced-network-settings)

-1. Connect to PCU 2 via VNC using default user name and password.
+2. Connect to PCU 2 via VNC using default user name and password.

-2. Set ROS_MASTER_URI according to PCU 1, ROS_IP according to PCU 2.
+3. Set ROS_MASTER_URI according to PCU 1, ROS_IP according to PCU 2.

-3. Download the Autoware.AI source code to PCU or transfer through network.
+4. Download the Autoware.AI source code to PCU or transfer through network.

-4. Build the project and source.
+5. Build the project and source.

-5. Launch the required planning nodes by Runtime Manager GUI or ROS commands.
+6. Launch the required planning nodes by Runtime Manager GUI or ROS commands.

    The following three nodes are required to run the simulation.